ethereum/devp2p/caps/eth.md

 ### State Synchronization (a.k.a. "fast sync")

-Protocol versions eth/63 and later also allow synchronizing transaction execution results ("state").
-This may be faster than re-executing all transactions but comes at the expense of some security.
+Protocol versions eth/63 and later also allow synchronizing transaction execution results (i.e. state tree and receipts).
+This may be faster than re-executing all historical transactions but comes at the expense of some security.

 State synchronization typically proceeds by downloading the chain of block headers, verifying their proof-of-work values.
 Block bodies are requested as in the Chain